cs1302uga/cs1302-str-list/README.md

 <img alt="UML Diagram" src="ProjectDiagram.svg" align="center">

-The specific requirements for each class are presented below (See the [Suggested Checklist](#appendix---suggested-checklist) for the suggested order of implementation).
+The specific requirements for each class are presented below (See the [Project Checklist](#appendix---project-checklist) for the suggested order of implementation).

 * **`BaseStringList`:** Create the abstract `cs1302.p2.BaseStringList` class such that it properly